A primary quantum current standard based on the Josephson and the quantum Hall effects

-which implies only voltage ratios, relaxing the need to calibrate the gain of the nanovoltmeter.
-Finally, the determination of $\Delta I/I$ does not require any calibration, resulting in a reduced Type B standard uncertainty, $u^\mathrm{B}$, of $2.1\times10^{-9}$ (Extended Data Table \ref{Type-B PQCG}).
-The Type A standard uncertainty of $\Delta I/I$, $u^\mathrm{A}=\frac{u^\mathrm{A}(f_\mathrm{2}^{eq})}{f_\mathrm{1}}$ is determined from the standard deviations of the mean of the voltage series $\Delta V_{f_2^{+}}$ and $\Delta V_{f_2^{-}}$ (Methods). \\ \\ \textbf{ {Quantized current accuracy}}\\ Measurements of $\Delta I/I$ were performed at four different values of current 5.74~$\mu$A, 11.48~$\mu$A, 45.94~$\mu$A and 57.42~$\mu$A, using a primary current $I_\mathrm{1}$ of 45.94~$\mu$A obtained with $n_\mathrm{1}=4096$.
+which implies voltage ratios only.
+The two successive voltage measurements allow an in-situ and short-time calibration of the nanovoltmeter gain from the Josephson frequency, overcoming its lack of stability over time.
+Finally, the determination of $\Delta I/I$ does not require any calibration, resulting in a reduced Type B standard uncertainty, $u^\mathrm{B}$, of $2.1\times10^{-9}$ (see Table \ref{Type-B PQCG} in Methods).
+The Type A standard uncertainty of $\Delta I/I$, $u^\mathrm{A}=\frac{u^\mathrm{A}(f_\mathrm{2}^\mathrm{eq})}{f_\mathrm{1}}$ is determined from the standard deviations of the mean of the voltage series $\Delta V_{f_2^{+}}$ and $\Delta V_{f_2^{-}}$ (see Uncertainties section in Methods).
+This is justified by the calculation of the relative Allan deviation~\cite{Brun-Picard2016} showing a dominant white noise contribution (Supplementary Fig.2b). \\ \\ \textbf{Quantized current accuracy}\\ Measurements of $\Delta I/I$ were performed at four different values of current 5.74~$\upmu$A, 11.48~$\upmu$A, 45.94~$\upmu$A and 57.42~$\upmu$A, using a primary current $I_\mathrm{1}$ of 45.94~$\upmu$A obtained with $n_\mathrm{1}=4096$.
 This large current improves the operational margins of the PQCG compared to~\cite{Brun-Picard2016} and increases the signal-to-noise ratio while ensuring a perfect quantization of the Hall resistance of the $\mathrm{QHRS_1}$ device.
 Each measurement series was typically carried out over one day using I$_+$, I$_-$, and I$_\pm$ measurement protocols to reveal any systematic effect related to the current direction.
-Note that implementing complete current reversals I$_\pm$ required the reduction of the noise in the circuit~\cite{Djordjevic2021} (CCC in Methods).
+Note that implementing complete current reversals I$_\pm$ required the reduction of the noise in the circuit~\cite{Djordjevic2021} (see CCC section in Methods).
 Measurements were performed with $N_1=160$ or also with $465$ to test the effect of the number of ampere$\cdot$turn.
 However, the downside of the latter configuration is the higher instability of the feedback loop encountered during the current reversals which prevented the use of the I$_{\pm}$ measurement protocol.
 The different output currents were obtained by changing $N_2$ from 80 to 1860.
-Other PQCG parameters are reported in Extended Data Table \ref{SettingAccuracyTest}.
+Other PQCG parameters are reported in Table \ref{SettingAccuracyTest} in Methods.